ISA Senior Schedule 2024 & Rules/Information

 Flip Flop Rule: In effect for all games.

 BATS: Must have the ISA Stamped and be on the ISA Approved Equipment list, which is located on the website.
+1.21 Senior bats and 1.20 approved bats can be used.

 You cannot swing a Fast Pitch Bat in Slow Pitch play.